carlevans719/react-example/README.md

   //
   // Do this for any method which isn't a react component builtin (render, onComponentDidMount, etc...)
   // or the constructor.
+  //
-  onClick = (event) => {
+  // You will need the babel-preset-stage-0 package installed to do this. onClick = (event) => {
     // Toggle the value of usingPropSrc
     this.setState({usingPropSrc: !this.state.usingPropSrc})